What part for direct electrification in 2050 ?

 Despite multiple attempts to extend the role of electricity in the industry, methane remains difficult to replace for high temperatures.
 Easier to solve, low-temperature heat for industry and housing has many substitutes such as biomass, solar energy, geothermal energy, including generalizing heat networks.

-It is not so much the extent of the substitutions of energetic vectors and therefore of investments that surprises the speed with which this “big replacement” should take place: about thirty years for Europe.
+It is not so much the extent of the substitutions of energetic carriers and therefore of investments that surprises the speed with which this “big replacement” should take place: about thirty years for Europe.
 But until then, the evolutions that took place in these different sectors were proceeding at slow rates, so it would be a forced revolution.

 But it is especially in transport that the benefits of hydrocarbons are most obvious.
 Electrification attempts in the maritime and air sectors will have only a limited impact on a few small niches such as river and costal shuttles, short-haul transport aircraft with less than 1500 km of range..
 This is primarily due to the importance of the energy density, both mass and volume of liquid hydrocarbons, at the least cost.
 Even with high energy density electric batteries that will become widespread around 2030, or 500 Wh per kg, 10 fold lower than hydrocarbons, it is not possible to supplant most thermal engines.